 Host Family Handbook

 If a child under the age of 16 (under 18 if disabled) is cared for 28 days or more by someone who is not their parent or a close relative this is deemed a private fostering arrangement and Children’s Social Care for the relevant area has to be notified.
-If this is the case for a host family, Berkeley Guardians will liaise with them to ensure that Social Care are informed and that all necessary procedures are followed.
+If this is the case for a host family, Berkeley Guardians will liaise with them to ensure that Social Care is informed and that all necessary procedures are followed.

 - U18 children sign an IT Agreement during induction.
 This includes guidance about not accessing inappropriate material, not sharing personal information or images online and not bullying other members of the Berkeley Guardians.
 This agreement is available on our website.